Vladdstian/Python_Training/README.md

-## My Personal Python, Linux, and Git Bootcamp!
+## My Personal Computer Science Bootcamp!

-### Welcome to my own personal Python, Linux, and Git Bootcamp repository!
+### Welcome to my own personal Bootcamp repository!
-This repository has been created specifically for me to help me learn these skills and improve coding abilities or learn them as a beginner.
+This repository has been created specifically for me to help me learn computer science skills and improve my coding abilities or learn them as a beginner.
 I will start with the Git course, since it will cover the most basics of how to work around here (expect lots of commits in the first days).
 I already have an understanding of Python and Linux, so those two can wait for now.

 ### Tools:
 - VIM - I will be using Vim as the main code editor (because I hate myself and VSCode looks boring... joking but I want to learn Linux so most of the code in this repository will be done from the command line) (projects that involve GUI will be done in windows with VSCode)